Nover11/SAKV/REBUTTAL_ICDE.md

 ## 🟥 Experiment 1: ACS Validity Controls

-**Supported rebuttal concerns:** R2D2 and R4W1D1
-**Corresponding rebuttal section:** Section 1, *ACS Validity*

-### Question

-Does the observed layer-wise ACS trend capture meaningful cross-unit semantic redundancy, or can it be explained only by the common geometry or anisotropy of hidden representations?
+This experiment evaluates whether the observed layer-wise ACS trend captures meaningful cross-unit semantic redundancy rather than only the common geometry or anisotropy of hidden representations.

+**For review comments:** R2D2 and R4W1D1
+**Refer to rebuttal section:** Section 1, *ACS Validity*

 ### Experimental setup